CodingItWrong/docs/Talk Proposals/Stop Worrying.md

 For each of these worries, you'll learn:

-- Why the need underlying the worry is important to meet.
+- What need is the underlying cause of the worry, and why it's important to get that need met.
 - Which agile development practice addresses that need.
 - What that development practice looks like in a simple scenario.
-- Where you can go to dig more deeply into learning that development practice.
+- Articles and books you can read to learn that development practice.

-You'll walk away being able to identify what your biggest need is right now and what steps you can take to begin to resolve it.
+You'll walk away being able to identify which of the above development needs is your biggest right now and what steps you can take to begin to resolve it.

 This session won't remove all your worry: it isn't counseling!
 But these practices are likely to make a significant change in your quality of developer life.
 You may even find that you fall in love with development all over again.